ivanAndCode/ivanAndCode/_posts/2023-02-20-sli-slo-tests-analogy.md

 Photo by <a href="https://unsplash.com/it/@mvdheuvel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Maarten van den Heuvel</a> on <a href="https://unsplash.com/photos/s9XMNEm-M9c?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## Context
-Today I've attended the "brown bag" session about observability aka o11y.
+Today I attended the "brown bag" session about observability aka o11y.
 At first, the [speaker](https://www.linkedin.com/in/simon-w-0b7a201a/) (hi, Simon!) was talking about alerts.
 Do they provide good insight into what is going on with the system?
 Are they enough?

-For example, a situation when you did `run of the disk space` on the instance that runs your host.
+For example, a situation when you did `run of the disk space` on the instance that runs your code.
 Do you need to alert somebody about it?
 Yes!
 Is it enough?
 No! 😅

 Why though? 🤔
 <!--more-->
 Can we not create all sorts of alerts for our infrastructure metrics + alerts on the logs of our system?
 We can!

 ## What to do?
-Now imagine the engineer on call receives an alert - `low disk space`, what should they do?
+Now imagine the engineer on call receiving an alert - `low disk space`, what should they do?
 - drop everything and attempt to fix it
-- raise an incident
+- raise an incident and ask for help
+- ping somebody
 - do nothing and wait
 - ...something else?

-This choice is hard in itself, and different people would choose different answer.
+This choice is hard in itself, and different people would choose a different answer.
-Now, multiply this by `X alert` and `Y services` and you'll see how it snowballs out of control.
+Now, multiply this by `X alerts` and `Y services` and you'll see how it snowballs out of control.

 What do we do then?